If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

 Eligible individuals in categories 2 and 3 above will be taxed on the remittance basis but will not lose their allowances and will not have to pay the RBC.

-A tax charge may also arise if assets which were purchased with foreign income and gains are brought to the United Kingdom.
+A tax charge may also arise if assets that were purchased with foreign income and gains are brought to the United Kingdom.
 There are specific exemptions for personal effects and assets costing less than GBP 1,000 and for assets brought into the United Kingdom for repair, for less than 275 days, or for public display.

-Business investment relief is available for UK resident non-UK domiciled individuals.
+Business investment relief is available for UK resident, non-UK domiciled individuals.
 It provides an opportunity for non-UK domiciled individuals to make non-taxable remittances to fund enterprise in the United Kingdom.
 Unlimited investment in trading and commercial property companies via shares, securities, or loans are permitted under the rules.
 This makes the United Kingdom a favourable place for non-doms to both start and to continue to build business interests, although restricted to a corporate environment.
-Care is needed before any money is remitted for this purpose, as there are strict rules to adhere to to be eligible for the relief.
+Care is needed before any money is remitted for this purpose, as there are strict rules to adhere to in order to be eligible for the relief.